 Masters of Education (M.Ed.)

-The M.Ed. is a professional, graduate-level degree and is integrated with our teaching credentials.
-Our aim for the M.Ed. is to help you become a teacher leader with a deep, responsible, creative vision of students and their learning.
-The M.Ed. is comprised of classroom observations and teaching, independent investigation, group conversations, and intensive peer and faculty reviews.
-The M.Ed. also demands a commitment to independent, scholarly work outside of fieldwork, class meetings, and assignments.
-We will provide guidance and support in the form of classes and mentoring, but your project is spearheaded by your initiative.
+Our aim for the M.Ed. is to help you become a teacher leader with a deep, responsible, creative vision for students and their learning.
+The M.Ed. is comprised of classroom data collection and teaching, independent investigation, group conversations, and intensive peer and faculty reviews.
+Because it requires data collection from your student teaching placement, the M.Ed is done in conjunction with your fieldwork.

 Questions?